-The RPMs fluctuated slightly between 3 or 4 RPM readings within approximately of a couple of hundred RPMs.
-It was a distinguishable pattern of 3 or 4 different readouts.
+The RPMs fluctuated slightly between 3 or 4 RPM readings within approximately a couple hundred RPMs; it was a distinguishable pattern of 3 or 4 different readouts.
 We took the highest visually observed RPM readout for each setup.
-At 12V and 24V we noticed a maximum RPM speed of 4950.
-So we didn’t notice any difference in this comparison either.
+At 12V and 24V, we noticed a maximum RPM speed of 4950.
+So, we didn’t notice any difference in this comparison either.

 Final Pump Elevation:

 Next we take a look at final pump elevation.
 Attaching a spare piece of tubing to the point where the fluid exits the test system, we monitored how far the pump could continue to elevate the fluid against gravity during each operating parameter.
 While operating at both 12V and 24V we observed a maximum of an additional 6 feet above and beyond the test system.
-So again we didn’t notice any increase in the pumps performance to push the fluid to a higher elevation against gravity once it exited the test system.
+So again, we didn’t notice any increase in the pumps’ performance to push the fluid to a higher elevation against gravity once it exited the test system.
 Both tests appeared to be identical.
-And we weren’t expecting to see a difference because the pump pressure was the same, the RPM speeds were the same.
-So it was pretty clear we weren’t receiving an increase in pump power and pump speed by applying the higher voltage.
-But we wanted to throw this test in so that we had a physical observation test where we were just using our eyes.
-As opposed to the other tests that were relying on gauges, readout displays, intricate circuitry, speed signals.
+And we weren’t expecting to see a difference because the pump pressure was the same and the RPM speeds were the same, so it was pretty clear we weren’t receiving an increase in pump power or pump speed by applying the higher voltage.
+But we wanted to throw this test in so that we had a physical observation test where we were just using our eyes, as opposed to the other tests that were relying on gauges, readout displays, intricate circuitry, or speed signals.
 But we didn’t notice any difference in the pump’s ability to continue pushing the fluid up against gravity while exiting the test system.

 We ran some in-game tests and benchmarks at the end of the video posted above.
-We didn’t notice any obvious improvement in temperatures between either operating Voltage.
+We didn’t notice any obvious improvement in temperatures between these two operating voltages.
 But you can check out the video and see if you notice any trends in the onscreen readout in the video.